Matias del Campo: Publications

-Research and Awards
+Research and awards

 Del Campo is at the forefront of artificial intelligence research applied to architecture.

 In AI, Architecture, accessibility, and data justice—ACADIA special issue, Del Campo and collaborators explore the evolution of architecture in the AI era through a series of nine articles, discussing the questions, problems and opportunities that AI brings to the field.

-In his 2022 peer-reviewed journal article "Deep House - Datasets, Estrangement, and the Problem of the New" he aims to “discusse the application of artifcial intelligence (AI) in the design of the Deep House project (Fig. 1), an attempt to use estrangement as a method to emancipate a house from a canonical approach to the progressive design of a one-family house project.”
+In his 2022 peer-reviewed journal article "Deep House – Datasets, Estrangement, and the Problem of the New" he aims to “discusse the application of artificial intelligence (AI) in the design of the Deep House project (Fig. 1), an attempt to use estrangement as a method to emancipate a house from a canonical approach to the progressive design of a one-family house project.”

 In 2015, Matias del Campo received the Accelerate@CERN Award, granted by Accelerate Austria supported by the Department of Arts of the Federal Chancellery of Austria, a one-month artist residency at CERN.
 The program is aimed at artists spending time within a scientific laboratory for the first time.
 Together with Sandra Manninger, the architects spent May 2016 at CERN, their research being true to that of SPAN philosophy, aiming to “go beyond beautiful data to discover something that could be defined voluptuous data.
 This coagulation of numbers, algorithms, procedures and programs uses the forces of thriving nature and, passing through the calculation of a multi-core processor, knits them with human desire.”

 In 2024, Del Campo received the ACADIA Innovative Research Award of Excellence.

 In 2023 he was awarded the University of Michigan Provost Teaching Innovation Award.